 We need a review of legal definitions, charging standards and recognition of road death and injury

 - Review of careless and dangerous driving legal definitions and charging standards to ensure these are fit for purpose and compliments the government’s commitment to promoting active travel

 - Recognition of road death and injury in road traffic offences, particularly with leaving the scene

 These are all long-standing calls for RoadPeace.

-We want reform for all—not just the very worst offenders, police drivers or with offenders on cycles.
-Further piecemeal reform, e.g. the review of cycling offences, will simply delay further the comprehensive review that we need so badly.
+We want reform for all—not just for the very worst offenders, police drivers or offenders on cycles.
+Further piecemeal reform, e.g. the review of cycling offences, will simply delay the comprehensive review that we need so badly.

 Help us to get the comprehensive review we need

 - Contribute: Send us your testimony if you feel you and your family were failed by the justice system.
 Click for the Writing a Testimony Guide.